restarone/comfortable-mexican-sofa-docs/Overview.md

       </body>
     </html>

-Here we have one 3 page elements that we can manage: `title`, `left_column` and `right_column`, and one snippet element: `footer`.
+Here we have created three content placeholder elements for a Page that allow us to manage content on the Page Creation side of things: `title`, `left_column` and `right_column`, and one snippet element: `footer`.

 ### Page Creation
-Based on the page tags defined in the Layout during page creation you'll see 3 corresponding form fields.
-Snippets are managed in their own section.
-Populate the content and save the page.
+Because of the Page placeholders defined when we created our example Layout above, when you create a Page that utilizes that Layout, you will see three corresponding fields to be populated with content.
+Snippets are managed separately from Page tags and have their own section.
+You can populate the fields with content and save the page.

 You may always return back to layout editing and add/remove tags.
 Page management view will adjust based on what tags you have defined in the layout.